 Relationships have always been a topic dear to my heart, and an area of priority in my own life.
 In a broader sense, I see relationship everywhere - I find it interesting to explore our relationship to money, to ideas of success and failure, to our past, or to certain events and circumstances in our lives.
 How we define and interpret these relationships has such a fundamental impact on the quality of our experience.

 Relationships with other people, then, are a beautiful opportunity to get closer to ourselves, and find out who we really are and how we wish to relate to others.
 Conflicts and stress can serve as a sweet invitation to go within and discover aspects we had been unaware of, unable to perceive - in other people as well as within ourselves.
 Brought into the light of our awareness, they enrich our perspective and experience, leading us back to intimacy and connection.
-And that does not mean we become a doormat, or compromise our integrity.
-It is possible to come from our hearts, and say no, or even leave a relationship or friendship.

 Besides my love for The Work of Byron Katie, which is my primary tool, I also enjoy studying and applying other modalities of belief work as well as positively oriented, empowering psychological and metaphysical concepts, such as the Seth Material/Jane Roberts and Bashar/Darryl Anka.